Federal watchdog report shows COVID-19 was a factor in maternal deaths - NewsBreak

 “Because I have a chronic illness, I’m very aware of needing to advocate for myself and speaking up and asking questions, but at the same time, when you’re in pain, and you’re scared, you just you want to be heard,” said Wilson.

-Wilson said at 38 weeks, she was induced because of a sudden onset of preeclampsia followed by a complicated delivery.
+Wilson told News Center 7′s Kirstin Garriss at 38 weeks, she was induced because of a sudden onset of preeclampsia followed by a complicated delivery.

 “During my labor, my husband whispered to my doula, like keep talking to her.
 She’s losing a lot of blood,” she said.